jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 ![Hypothetical Multiple MCMC Chains](/assets/img/multi-chains.jpg)

-A common question in Bayesian statistics and Markov Chain Monte Carlo is the concept of convergence.
+A common issue in Bayesian statistics and Markov Chain Monte Carlo is the concept of convergence.
 When approximating parameters by MCMC, we expect the chains to converge to the *stationary distributions*.
 Visual inspection of a traceplot of values of a MCMC can suggest convergence.
 A more robust solution is to use *multiple chains*.
 The idea here is that if multiple chains appear to have arrived at the same distribution, then we can be more certain of convergence.

 One of the key challenges here is that MCMC simulations must be run iteratively, and are often computationally intensive.
 Even if you use a compiled language for your sampler, running two or three chains sequentially will double or triple what may already be a lengthy process.
 In this post, I show how to use open-MP for *parallelizing* MCMC simulations.
 After doing so, the same code with 2-3 chains will likely only take slightly longer than one chain.